dmyersturnbull/tyrannosaurus/README.md

 - [pip-conflict-checker](https://github.com/ambitioninc/pip-conflict-checker), which is unmaintained
 - [pip-check](https://github.com/bartTC/pip-check/), which formats `pip list` output
 - [pip-chill](https://github.com/rbanffy/pip-chill), which lists top-level dependencies
-- the [pip check](https://pip.pypa.io/en/stable/reference/pip_check) command, which doesn't do what you might hope
+- the [pip check](https://pip.pypa.io/en/stable/reference/pip_check) command, which doesn’t do what you might hope
 - [python-semantic-release](https://github.com/relekang/python-semantic-release), which is not used

 ```